-- If student performance has improved (as evidenced by a reduction in the number 0's and 1's from the previous report card), then the student will no longer be on initial academic probation. - If student performance has not improved (as evidenced by ratings on the next trimester report card see details below), then the student shall be placed on final academic probation.
+- If student performance has improved (as evidenced by a reduction in 1's from the previous report card), then the student will no longer be on initial academic probation. - If student performance has not improved (as evidenced by ratings on the next semester report card see details below), then the student shall be placed on final academic probation.